 Cast iron stoves of the IRON DOG series are tested according to EN 13240 / EN 12815 and can be used with a closed fire door.
-Connecting more than one stove to a chimney is possible if the chimney is suited for this (ask the chimney sweep).
+The stove door must also be kept closed when the cast iron stove is not in operation.